 Family interest first got him involved in the game.
 His dad David, a prop, played for England Schools and Students, Rosslyn Park and Wasps.
 As his head teacher and coach, he introduced him to the game.
 His uncle John Olver won three caps as a hooker for England and is master in charge of rugby at Oundle.
 Cousin Sam Olver plays at fly half for Northampton Saints after representing England U18 and being a member of the U20 World Rugby Championship winning squad.

-His Premiership debut was against Saracens last November and by late February he had made six appearances.
-He won successive man of the match awards in his first two games at England U20 level against Italy and Scotland in February and March this year.
+His Premiership debut was against Saracens in November 2016 and by late February he had made six appearances.
+He won successive man of the match awards in his first two games at England U20 level against Italy and Scotland in February and March 2017.
 He was a try-scorer from a driving maul against Italy in Darlington and then made 11 carries and 17 tackles in the Scotland game at Northampton.

 Outside rugby, he would like to study pharmacy or maths at university and in his own words, see where that takes me.
 He said: “Dan Braid, the Sale Sharks captain, gave me a great insight into the professional environment and helped enormously with the specific parts of my game.”